-Before joining the faculty at the Law School, she ran the Urban Justice Center's Homelessness Outreach and Prevention Project, which provides direct civil legal representation to the poor via soup kitchen/food pantry outreach clinics.
-Her prior work was in a variety of positions at the Legal Aid Society including in the Brooklyn Office For The Aging, the Criminal Appeals Bureau, and the Civil Division.
+Degna P. Levister is presently the Assistant Dean of Admissions and Enrollment Management at the City University of New York School of Law.
+Dean Levister began her career as a Registered Professional Nurse.
+She holds a Master’s Degree from Columbia University Teacher's College and received her J.D. from Brooklyn Law School, where she was awarded the Edward V. Sparer Public Interest Law Fellowship.
+Before joining the faculty of CUNY Law School in 2001, she ran the Urban Justice Center's Homelessness Outreach and Prevention Project, which provides direct civil legal representation to the poor via soup kitchen/food pantry outreach clinics.
+Her prior work was in a variety of positions at the Legal Aid Society including the Brooklyn Office For The Aging, the Criminal Appeals Bureau, and the Bronx and Brooklyn Neighborhood offices.

 Why I Teach at CUNY Law?